 22. Rafael Devers, 3B, Boston Red Sox (NR): Devers has landed on our list this year after a 2015 campaign in which he hit extremely well and was highly productive in his first try at full-season ball.
 The move to High-A this year isn’t going nearly as well, but he’s starting to turn that around in the last couple of weeks.
 Some experts aren’t as high on Devers as we are, but we strongly believe he will make the adjustments needed and that an early-season unlucky BABIP was part of the reason he struggled out of the gates.

 21. Bradley Zimmer, OF, Cleveland Indians (NR): Yet another newcomer, Zimmer burst onto our rankings this season after a 2015 campaign in which he scored a boatload of runs at High-A before advancing to Double-A, where his slugging dropped off.
 All told, his walk rate dipped at the higher levels — and that’s something to keep an eye on — but we love his potential.
 Zimmer carries himself like a big leaguer and should bring nice speed and great defense with a fine arm to Cleveland in time.
 Once he figures out Double-A, he could move fast and develop into a future All-Star Game staple.

 Now it’s your turn.
-Let us know in the comments below how you think your favourite Pacific Division did in the draft..
+Let us know in the comments below which prospects you’re tracking this season.